TeamOsprey/BytesAndBites/Notes/Notes.md

 Vote on the future topics: [Poll](https://novascotia-my.sharepoint.com/:fl:/r/personal/andrew_smith_novascotia_ca/Documents/Microsoft%20Teams%20Chat%20Files/Lunch%20and%20Learn%20Loop%20paragraph.loop?d=wa98bdf5b377a456e87a8a2e4905e69e0&csf=1&web=1&e=l3MLk6&nav=cz0lMkZwZXJzb25hbCUyRmFuZHJld19zbWl0aF9ub3Zhc2NvdGlhX2NhJmQ9YiUyMU83OFJBRTBsQUVheV9tNzV5d3RjQmFIRDJiMlNNWlpJa05sal9PZmEwdDliNlQ3SEkwMDFUNGlQb181c2llTmomZj0wMUxMSFRXUUszMzZGMlM2UlhOWkNZUEtGQzRTSUY0MlBBJmM9JTJGJmE9TG9vcEFwcA%3D%3D)

+## 2025-04-15
+- We talked about challenges with merging branches and some possible solutions to help with solving the conflicts.
+- We talked about bug fixes and how to test them and merge them into the main branch and keep uat and dev branches up-to-date
+- We watched this short video on [gitflow](https://www.youtube.com/watch?v=1SXpE08hvGs)
 ## 2025-04-01
 - We went through the subjects in the poll and chose MVC for today's learning topic.
 - We reviewed this post from [GeeksforGeeks](https://www.geeksforgeeks.org/mvc-design-pattern/).